StevenChristy/FastNaturalLog/README.md

 ## Precision vs Speed

 If speed is more important than precision then iterations of the continued fraction can be reduced.
+If precision is more important then one can simply continue adding iterations of the continued fraction as needed.

 ## Customized Error Checking